happycube/cxadc-linux3/README.md

 This option allows you to manually adjust DC center offset or the centering of the RF signal you wish to capture.

+> [!TIP]
+> You can visually adjust the DC offset line with this handy [GNURadio Script](https://github.com/tandersn/GNRC-Flowgraphs/tree/main/test_cxadc)!

 Manual calculation: If the "highest" and "lowest" values returned are equidistant from 0 and 255 respectively, it's cantered.